 Three External Harmonies

-In Taijiquan (Tai Chi), the body is described as being linked in six ways, threee of which related to specific joints.
+Taijiquan (Tai Chi) theory describes the body as being linked in six ways, three of which related to specific joints.
 These are the Waisanhe, or Three External Harmonies: shoulders and hips are connected, elbows and knees are connected, and hands and feet are connected.
 Waisanhe is the first goal for a Taijiquan (Tai Chi) student.

 In Acupuncture theory, it is said that the better doctor treats disease distally.
 A good Acupuncturist will not needle the knee if the patient has knee pain, he will (in most cases) needle the appropriate points on related channels in the elbow.
 The patient has no knowledge about Waisanhe, but gets better anyway, because the links are natural to the body.
 What we do in Taijiquan (Tai Chi) is learn how to stand and move according to them.